 (a) Sulfur speciation in the melt (light and dark orange) and in the vapor (green) as a function of fO2 and the gas equilibrium reaction.
 All the calculations are carried out at 200 MPa, with a basaltic melt composition and 60% H2O in the vapor. (b) Experimentally determined partition coefficients (KdS) of sulfur between fluid and basaltic-andesitic melt at pressure > 1atm as a function of fO2 (∆FMQ).
 The experiments are grouped into three categories based on the sulfur speciation in the melt: S2- only (black circles), S6+ only (open diamonds), and a mixture of S2- and S6+ (grey triangles).

 Modeling equilibrium degassing of CO2 and S is commonly employed to explain the CO2/SO2 ratio in volcanic gases, CO2-S contents in mineral-hosted melt inclusions, and to infer the degassing depths.
 The CO2-S co-degassing trend revealed by the rehomogenized melt inclusions from Fuego and Seguam by Rasmussen et al. (2020) challenges the conventional understanding that S only degasses at low pressure after CO2 is almost entirely degassed from the ascending magma and questions the interpretation of the increase of CO2/S in the volcanic gas as a surge of deep, CO2-rich magmas.
-None of the existing forward degassing models can reproduce the CO2-S co-variation shown by the rehomogenized Fuego melt inclusions.
-Inspired by the new melt inclusion data, we develop a new degassing model to predict the evolution of S, CO2, and H2O in basaltic magma and co-existing vapor by combining existing COH degassing models with experimentally constrained sulfur partition coefficients.
+Inspired by the new melt inclusion data, we develop a new degassing model, Sulfur_X (Ding et al., 2023, G-cubed) to predict the evolution of S, CO2, and H2O in basaltic magma and co-existing vapor by combining existing COH degassing models with experimentally constrained sulfur partition coefficients.
 This model also tracks the redox evolution during closed-system S degassing by redox budget conservation among S and Fe.
 The biggest challenge modeling S degassing is its multiple valent states in the melt (S2- and S6+) and vapor (SO2 and H2S).
 To tackle this challenge, we considered three sulfur degassing reactions based on sulfur speciation in the melt and vapor and developed kd(S)fl/m for each reaction guided by previous experiments.

 S degassing in the 1257 Samalas eruption